eyosiyas12345/Youtube.com-Html-Css-/Readme.md

 ## SuperSimpleDev

 SuperSimpleDev is a name of a website and youtube channel for learning programming prepared by Simon.
-Those channels helped as guiders to clone youtube.com
+Those channels helped me to clone youtube.com